What is a Pesticide spill?

 The environment can be easily harmed by careless mixing and filling procedures.
 Areas where pesticides are mixed and equipment is filled have significant potential to contaminate groundwater and surface water if proper precautions are not taken.
 Carefully choose the pesticide mixing and loading area.
 It should be outside, away from other people, livestock, and pets.
 Pesticides should not be mixed in areas where a spill or overflow could get into a water supply.
 If possible, mix and load pesticides on a concrete pad so that spilled pesticides can be removed without entering the soil.
 Handling areas frequently must be near a pond or stream bank, as water is needed to fill the sprayer.
 If this is the case, the area should be graded to slope away from the water.
 If you must work indoors, or at night, be sure there is adequate ventilation and light to minimize the chance of an accident.
 Have a supply of clean water and soap available and, if possible, do not work alone.

 If you are transporting pesticides, have an emergency plan in place for accidents.
-Since accidents are often caused by others, you must be ready with a spill action plan.
+Because accidents are often caused by others, you must be ready with a spill action plan.

 - Know the three “C’s”